iutools/iutools/iutools-apps/doc/INSTALL-iutools-apps.md

 The `ca_nrc.properties` file supports the following configuration properties:

 - `ca.nrc.iutools.datapath`: Path to the root of your `iutools-data` project.
 - `ca.nrc.javautils.bingKey` (OPTIONAL): For the Inuktut Search Engine to work, you need to set this to a valid Microsoft Azure Cognitive Service Bing key.

+##Install the corpora files

+IUTools requires a number of large corpora files.
+Because of their size, those files cannot be put under Git.
+Instead, we put them on cyclosa.web.net, under the path:

+    /var/iutools/data/data

+All the files contained in that directory must be transfered to your installation machine under iutoools-data/data.
+As of May 2020, this directory contains the following files and directories:
+- LanguageData
+- compiled-corpuses
+- tries
+- NunHanSearch
+- numericTermsCorpus*.json

 ## Deploying the app